-Freemake introduces Freemake Subtitles Pack, a set of advanced features for Freemake Video Converter.
+Freemake introduces Freemake Mega Pack, a set of advanced features for Freemake Video Converter.

 The pack enables you to do the following: